Hi, my name is Randall. Nice to meet you!

 For a more official sounding bio, enjoy:

 Randall Dameron’s work explores the interconnectedness of his subjects both conceptually and technically.
-Having grown up fluent with photography and digital design software, Randall began his study through works that explored how modern technologies and processes can interact with traditional mediums, such as painting and drawing.
+Having grown up fluent with photography and digital design software, Randall began his study through works that explored how modern technologies can interact with traditional mediums.
 His current work is a study of the various threads that continue to weave the past and present together.

-Randall’s work has been exhibited at the University of Nebraska-Lincoln, UNC-Charlotte and his Alma Mater Appalachian State.
-His latest exhibition will be as part of the Spring Medley at the Wilkes Art Gallery.
-His art has been published as cover art for a local author as well as incorporated in the album artwork for Imogen Heap’s Grammy winning 2009 album ‘Ellipse’.
-In 2017 he was a recipient of the Regional Artist Project of NW North Carolina Grant, helping to fund an in-house printer
+Randall’s work has been exhibited across the United States.
+His latest exhibition was part of the Spring Medley at the Wilkes Art Gallery in North Wilkesboro, NC.
+His illustration work has been published as cover art for a local author as well as incorporated in the booklet artwork for Imogen Heap’s Grammy winning 2009 album ‘Ellipse’.
+In 2017 he was a recipient of the Regional Artist Project of NW North Carolina Grant, helping to fund an in-house printer.

 Randall was born July 1988 and lives in Wilkesboro, North Carolina.
-He received his Bachelor of Fine Arts in Studio Art at Appalachian State University, concentrating in painting and photography.
+He received his Bachelor of Fine Arts in Studio Art at Appalachian State University, concentrating in photography & painting.